Girls Learn International (GLI)

 - Meets weekly for an hour after school, usually on Fridays throughout the school year;

 - Hosts a table at Fall Family Day and a film-screening fundraiser in the spring.
-Recent film screenings include: Living on One Dollar, Girl Rising, Innocente, Dancing in Jaffa, Harvest, War Dance;
+Recent film screenings include: Living on One Dollar, Girl Rising, Innocente, Dancing in Jaffa, Harvest, War Dance, and Salam Neighbor.

 - Shares what they have learned with the School community during select Morning Meetings, such as on the International Day of Human Rights and International Day of the Girl.

-Please join us on April 29, 2016 for this year’s event, a special screening of the film Salam Neighbor.
+Please join us on Friday, April 28, 2017 for this year’s event, a special screening of What Tomorrow Brings, a film by Beth Murphy.
 Click here to order your tickets online.